All Episodes

 Can't talk to you.

-Hope you set you DVR.
+Hope you set your DVR.

-We never ever want you to miss an episode.
+We never, ever want you to miss an episode.

 So I'll have all of that covered tonight.